|Sections: Minimum Standards | Review Cycle | Notification | Other Considerations | Failure to Meet Standards | Check Your Status|

 Summer Semester: Mid-August for students that attended summer

-An electronic notification detailing the student's SAP status will be sent to the student’s Buffalo State e-mail address, and a hard copy notification will be mailed to the permanent address on file.
+An electronic notification detailing the student's SAP status will be sent to the student’s Buffalo State e-mail address.
+Effective summer 2019, duplicate hard copy notifications are no longer mailed.

 Financial Aid Warning | One semester below standard